Mary Margaret Minnis, Ph.D.

 My service on the Darien, Connecticut Environmental Protection Commission influenced my concept on how an environmental education can be used to serve the needs of a community to improve the environment.
 One in-depth study resulted in a textbook on onsite wastewater treatment systems and how they can address community sanitation needs and recycle water in an efficient and environmentally-sensitive manner.

 I have used and taught GIS to address community issues in watershed protection, water quality mapping, open space analysis, historic preservation, 3-D analysis of watershed boundaries and air quality analysis.
-I have also developed new methods and techniques to use GIS and have created a website of over 40 GIS instructional videos.
+I teach Desktop GIS as a MOOC on Google Classroom.

 I have trained and led volunteer groups to monitor streams using the Izaak Walton League of America’s Save Our Streams program, training participants to identify benthic macroinvertebrates and perform field-based chemical analysis of the waters.
 I have worked with golf courses to help them achieve certification in the Audubon Cooperative Wildlife Sanctuary Program, providing water quality monitoring information